-&lt;sup>11 Further guidance is provided in Students with a Disability or Health Impairment: Guidance for Osteopathic Educational Institutions, available on our website at http://www.osteopathy.org.uk/news-and-resources/document-library/fitness-to-practise/oeis-disability-or-health-impairment-guidance/
+Osteopathic Educational Institutions, available on our website at: www.osteopathy.org.uk/news-and-resources/document-library/fitness-to-practise/oeis-disability-or-health-impairment-guidance

-- 36. There are certain types of convictions where it would normally be expected that prospective students would be denied access to the 'recognised qualification' course on the grounds of patient safety.
-Such convictions might include: - Serious sexual or violent offences leading to convictions which merited a custodial sentence. - People barred from working with children on any official list. - People barred from working with vulnerable groups under disclosure and barring schemes both within and outside the UK. - 37.
-The Osteopathic educational institution must take a decision about whether fitness to practise would continue to be impaired in all circumstances.
-Matters which require serious consideration include: - Dishonesty, fraud deceit or misrepresentation. - Drug or alcohol dependency - Abuse of trust or other inappropriate behaviour with vulnerable persons. - Breach of confidentiality - Threats to public health, safety or welfare - Blatant disregard for the law or the system of registration - Unlawful discrimination, harassment or victimisation, contrary to the requirements of the Equality Act 2010. - 38.
-In making such a decision, the educational institution should consider the following factors: - a.
-What are the circumstances leading to this conviction? - b.
-How long is it since the offending behaviour took place? - c.
-How serious are the circumstances relating to the conviction? - d.
-Is this person barred from working with children or adults in any jurisdiction or on any official list? - e.
-Does the prospective student have insight into the circumstances leading to the conviction? - f.
-What remedial actions has the prospective student taken? - g.
-Does the evidence indicate that patients are still at risk with this student? - h.
-Will patient wellbeing be assured with this prospective student? - i.
-Will the trust that the public places in the profession be affected by the admission of this person to an osteopathic training course, subsequently leading to a Recognised Qualification and GOsC registration (subject to statutory health and character requirements)?
+- people barred from working with children on any official list - people barred from working with vulnerable groups under disclosure and barring schemes both within and outside the UK. - 39.
+The osteopathic educational institution must take a decision about whether fitness to practise would continue to be impaired in all circumstances.
+Matters which require serious consideration include: - dishonesty, fraud deceit or misrepresentation - drug or alcohol dependency - abuse of trust or other inappropriate behaviour with vulnerable persons - breach of confidentiality - threats to public health, safety or welfare - blatant disregard for the law or the system of registration - unlawful discrimination, harassment or victimisation, contrary to the requirements of the Equality Act 2010. - 40.
+In making such a decision, the osteopathic educational institution should consider the following factors: - a. what are the circumstances leading to this conviction? - b. how long is it since the offending behaviour took place? - c. how serious are the circumstances relating to the conviction? - d. is this person barred from working with children or adults in any jurisdiction or on any official list? - e. does the prospective student have insight into the circumstances leading to the conviction? - f. what remedial actions has the prospective student taken? - g. does the evidence indicate that patients are still at risk with this student? - h. will patient wellbeing be assured with this prospective student? - i. will the trust that the public places in the profession be affected by the admission of this person to an osteopathic training course, subsequently leading to a recognised qualification and GOsC registration (subject to statutory health and character requirements)?

-Case Study
+Case example

 A 25 year old applicant admits that he served a six month sentence for burglary aged 18.
 He is very open about the circumstances of this, and how he had been disengaged from education when at school, and fallen in with a group who had encouraged criminal behaviour.
 He reported that his sentence was the shock that he needed, and he had done much reflection on his attitude whilst in prison.
 On his release, he had returned to education, and taken 2 A levels.
-He had been working for a charity helping in the resettlement of ex-prisoners, and had developed a strong ambition to become and osteopath, having received some treatment in the past following a back injury.
-The osteopathic educational institutionis happy to offer him a place.
+He had been working for a charity helping in the resettlement of ex-prisoners, and had developed a strong ambition to become an osteopath, having received some treatment in the past following a back injury.
+The osteopathic educational institution is happy to offer him a place.
 He is candid about his past behaviour, and demonstrates considerable self-awareness as to the circumstances of his conviction.
 He has shown no return to criminal activity since his release over six years previously, and has demonstrated a commitment to gaining his A levels, and to his work for a charity.
 It is felt that his past conviction will have no bearing on his current fitness to practise.